• Skip to primary navigation

 penetrating sealer on garage floor

-One primary objective for many home owners is to seal the concrete of their garage floor in order to protect it from water intrusion, dusting, road salts, pitting, and most importantly, to help resist oil stains.
-If you want to do this at the best value and without concern about having the latest decorative finish or coating for your garage floor, then a siliconate penetrating concrete sealer may be all that you need.
+One primary objective for many homeowners is to seal the concrete of their garage floor in order to protect it from water intrusion, dusting, road salts, pitting, and most importantly, to help resist stains.
+If you are looking for the best value and without concern about having the latest decorative finish or coating for your garage floor, then a siliconate penetrating concrete sealer may be all that you need.

 Why?
 Although decorative garage floor coatings such as epoxy look great and do a good job of sealing the concrete, there are people who have simple “working” garages.
 They are not as concerned about how nice a concrete sealer looks, but rather how well it performs without a lot of expense and preparation.
 If you think this may be you, then here is why you need to consider a siliconate concrete sealer.

-This hydrophobic barrier is effective at repelling water and other liquids such as chemicals, salts, and oil.
+This hydrophobic barrier is effective at repelling water and other liquids such as chemicals, and salty brines.
 In essence, water, automotive fluids, and most other liquids will tend to bead or sheet on the concrete instead.

 How a siliconate penetrating sealer works on a concrete garage floor